sinsoio1/sinso-docs/docs/Install/quickPledgeGuide.md

 sidebar_position: 2
 ---

-## I. Miners Guaranteeing their Own Nodes
+## .
+Miners Guaranteeing their Own Nodes

 To stake a node, you must hold the official SINSO token of the AmStar chain.
 (Reminder, if you hold official tokens on the BSC chain, you need to convert them through the cross-chain bridge, check the cross-chain bridge operation tutorial for details)

+## 1.Find nodes

-1. Enter the node-staking interface of the SINSO Network Page, click the button for one-click guarantee, a pop-up window will appear, `enter your own node management account`, click search, and the SINSO mining node you built will be displayed, then enter the name of the mining node you want to stake.
+Enter the node-staking interface of the SINSO Network Page, click the button for one-click guarantee, a pop-up window will appear, `enter your own node management account`, click search, and the SINSO mining node you built will be displayed, then enter the name of the mining node you want to stake.
 The system automatically calculates the SINSO tokens that need to be staked.

 ![Coinlist ](../img/guide/gu1.jpg)